 Walleyes are very secretive and rarely seen by humans because of their tough scales which they shed when they are attacked by predators or enter shallow water to feed or breed.
 Walleye are known to be aggressive and may become dangerous if provoked or attacked.
 Male walleyes may guard their territory and fight another male, particularly if they think it is threatened.
 Walleye can reach speeds of up to 8 miles per hour when they are in pursuit of food but can’t sustain this speed for very long because they don’t have a continuous stream of oxygen to their gills, therefore they quickly return to the bottom of the lake to rest.

 Walleye fish are valuable as food, sport, and commercial fish.
 Populations have been increasing due to careful management programs which encourage hatchery-raised fish to reproduce in order to reduce fishing pressure on wild populations.

 They are excellent game fish because they fight hard and have good taste.
-They can be pan-fried, grilled, baked, or smoked, and served with potatoes, red cabbage, and onion rings or steamed as fillets.
+They can be pan-fried, grilled, baked, or smoked, served with potatoes, red cabbage, and onion rings, or steamed as fillets.
 The flesh is white and flaky with a mild flavor that is great for frying or grilling but it can’t be used in stews because it disintegrates.

 Walleyes are protected by a number of regulations in state and federal waters.
-In addition to the banning of live bait and commercial fishing, the regulation includes limits on the number of walleye that can be taken from Great Lakes in any year.
+In addition to the banning of live bait and commercial fishing, the regulation includes limits on the number of walleye that can be taken from the Great Lakes in any year.
 The United States Fish and Wildlife Service has established strict regulations on the possession, breeding, harvesting, or selling of walleye.